 As US federal, state and local governments adopt cloud service platforms like Microsoft Azure and Office 365, new features and security updates automatically flow from Microsoft to the user base.
 This helps keep the environment and users more secure but also introduces changes more often.
 Do the administrators know what new features are coming and when?
 Are any features in the pipeline capable of breaking the existing environment as they roll out?
 Are users aware of new features and how to use them?
 If not, who will do the training and when?

 It’s critical that an organization’s IT roadmap align with the cloud services roadmap of Microsoft.
-Third party trusted support providers like US Cloud can not only support mission critical Microsoft technologies but also offer advisory and roadmap services in order to maximize the organization’s investment across the entire Microsoft stack.
+Third party trusted support providers like US Cloud can not only support mission critical Microsoft technologies such as OpenAI but also offer advisory and roadmap services in order to maximize the organization’s investment across the entire Microsoft stack.

 One component, the JEDI initiative, has created a firestorm of controversy in Silicon Valley, including criticism from an industry trade group, protests to the GAO, and a lawsuit by Oracle against the federal government.